Bhumika3005/Personalized-Learning-Recommendation-System/README.md

 ### Summary

-This research proposed a personalized course recommendation system using semantic embeddings, GPT-4, and Pinecone vector databases. **[Paper 3]**
+This research proposed a personalized course recommendation system using semantic embeddings, GPT-4, and Pinecone vector databases.

 ### Advantages